 The rate of tax necessary to pay fixed debt service on the Bonds in a given year depends on the assessed value of taxable property in that year.
-(The rate of tax imposed on unsecured property for repayment of the Bonds is based on the prior year's secured property tax rate.)
+The rate of tax imposed on unsecured property for repayment of the Bonds is based on the prior year's secured property tax rate.
 Economic and other factors beyond the District's control, such as a general market decline in property values, reclassification of property to a class exempt from taxation, whether by ownership or use (such as exemptions for property owned by State and local agencies and property used for qualified educational, hospital, charitable or religious purposes), or the complete or partial destruction of taxable property caused by natural or manmade disaster, such as earthquake, flood, fire, toxic dumping, etc., could cause a reduction in the assessed value of taxable property within the District and necessitate a corresponding increase in the annual tax rate to be levied to pay the principal of and interest on the Bonds.
-Specifically, the District lies at the confluence of the Sacramento and American Rivers.
-It is encircled by waterways which could experience uncontrolled floods, including the deep water shipping channel, as well as the Sacramento and American Rivers.
+Issuance of additional authorized bonds in the future might also cause the tax rate to increase.